0xN1/kisahari/README.md

 ## Motivation

-I just want a personal journal app where i keep the data locally, while having the power to chat with it using local LLM.
+A personal journal app where we keep the data locally, while having the power to chat with it using local LLM.

 ## Features